-Almost a third of companies can only absorb the cost of sickness absence for a maximum of a week5.
-So it’s important to think about how you’re going to manage it.
+Absorbing the cost of sickness absence can be a problem for some organisations, so it’s important to think about how you’re going to manage it.

 But there’s a fine line between effectively monitoring and managing absence and scaring or enticing employees into the office when they’re really not well enough to be there.

 When creating your absence management strategy, it’s important to be aware of these less desirable outcomes:

 Presenteeism is where employees come into work even when they’re not well enough to.
 It can happen for a number of reasons including feeling worried about job security, having a heavy workload or, ironically, because of attendance incentives.